solidjs/solid/documentation/api.md

 ### `createContext(initFn): Context`

-Creates a new context object that can be used with useContext and the Provide control flow.
+Creates a new context object that can be used with useContext and the Provider control flow.

 ### `useContext(Context): any`